Hyun3246/hyun3246.github.io/_posts/2025-02-13-[SQL First Step] 23. Subquery.md

 <br/>

 ## Subquery in `DELETE`
 As the image above, you can delete a row with only one command instead of using two commands separately.
-THe following command checks the minimum value and delete it at once.
+The following command checks the minimum value and delete it at once.

 ```sql
 DELETE FROM sample54 WHERE a=(SELECT MIN(a) FROM sample54);
 ```

 > However, the command above does not work in MySQL.
-Using the same table in subquery when updating or deleteing is not allowed in MySQL.
+Using the same table in subquery when updating or deleting is not allowed in MySQL.
 Instead, use `DELETE FROM sample54 WHERE a=(SELECT a FROM (SELECT MIN(a) AS a FROM sample54) AS x);`

 <br/>